clef/clef-wordpress/readme.txt

 = 1.1 =
 Released 18 January 2013

-* Added an admin "pointer" to call out the configuration screen on new installs
+* Added an admin “pointer” to call out the configuration screen on new installs
 * User registration

 = 1.0 =